 I volunteer with our county’s search and rescue team and am relatively new on the team.
-Last year, as we were hiking down a mountain trail after finding a couple guys lost in the late-spring snow, I asked a question of a fellow teammate who has been on the team about 4 years longer than me.
+Last year, we were hiking down a mountain trail after finding a couple guys lost in the late-spring snow.
+I asked a question of a fellow teammate who has been on the team about 4 years longer than me.
 I asked something along these lines, “I practice my technical skills, and while I don’t necessarily expect to be a team lead, what advice do you have for me that would help me be identified as someone who could be a team lead?”

-While his response was complimentary, which was helpful to me as his junior on the team, he also gave me some great advice, including making an effort to get to know the senior members better.
+While his response was complimentary, which was helpful to me as his junior on the team, he also gave me some great advice.
+It included making an effort to get to know the senior members better.
 Not only that, but my question triggered some ideas in his mind for an improved skills benchmarking system.
 We both benefitted from the discussion.

 Notice the elements in this example question.

 - I asked for advice.

-- I gave some context regarding my own perspective and understanding, which showed I didn’t think I was better than everybody else.
+- I gave some context regarding my own perspective and understanding.
+This showed I didn’t think I was better than everybody else.

 - I provided a specific target or point to aim for, not just, “How can I be better?” but “What would help me be identified as someone who could be a team lead?”

 - I didn’t say that I needed to be team lead.
 I just wanted to know what skills I lacked to be considered for team lead.